CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 Written language used conservative spelling in formal and culturally important texts, perhaps due to the cultural influence of Inner Möxali or just a continuation of older tradition, while more everyday writing frequently featured unique spellings which more accurately represented dialectal forms.
 The letters ⟨QA QE⟩ were dropped completely in written Outer Möxali, reflecting the loss of the phonemic glottal stop *q*.
 The glottal stop [ʔ] still occurs at the phonetic level as epenthesis between two adjacent vowels, blocking sandhi in some circumstances.
 This can be analysed as an underlying glottal stop, but it is not necessary to consider it a separate consonant, which is likely why the Q-letters fell out of use in favour of the null-onset vowels.
 Despite lack of representation in the native script, the phonetic glottal stop in Outer Möxali is romanised as ⟨'⟩ within words for clarity of reading.
 # Grammar
-Möxali is an agglutinative language, in which words are formed by attaching several classes of affixes to disyllabic word stems.
-Transitive verbs, statives and numerals have their stems derived from monosyllabic roots with some classificatory suffix attached, while noun stems are disyllabic morphemes which cannot be broken down.
+Möxali is an agglutinative language, in which words are formed by attaching several classes of affixes to usually disyllabic word stems.
+Many transitive verbs, statives and numerals have their stems derived from monosyllabic roots with some classificatory suffix attached, while most noun stems are disyllabic morphemes which cannot be broken down.

-Transitive verbs take inflectional affixes for mood, voice and aspect but are not inflected for person, number or tense.
-Tense is generally denoted by temporal adjuncts or understood from context.
+Transitive verbs carry a lexical aspect and take inflectional affixes for mood and voice, but are not inflected for person, number or tense.
+Tense is generally denoted by temporal adjuncts such as *elíjaqa* "at night" or understood from context.
 The person of the subject may optionally be marked with a prefix to refer back to a previously established subject, but this is not strictly part of the verb's inflection.

 Möxali's morphosyntactic alignment has characteristics of ergativity and its transitive verbs use a system of symmetrical voice to mark the syntactic role of the subject of the verb.
 Nouns are marked for absolutive, ergative and accusative case and have additional optional number marking.
 ## Content words